Saturday, August 31, 2024

 ...Our room looked right out onto the water, it was so beautiful

 We rented our bikes in Oban and the next morning loaded up with our gear and headed out.
-We took a ferry from Oban Craignure on the Isle of Mull.
+We took a ferry from Oban to Craignure on the Isle of Mull.

 Enjoying the ferry ride to the Isle of Mull